Azure/toketi-iothub-to-cassandra/README.md

 **add new table configurations at runtime**, without the need to restart.

 The syntax used by the web service is equivalent to the one used in the configuration file seen above.
-In fact you can copy and paste a table definition, from the configuration file to the webservice, and viceversa.
+In fact, you can copy and paste a table definition, from the configuration file to the webservice, and viceversa.

 Here's an example of how to add the same `full_log` table seen above, using the web service: